-- (3) A district plan must give effect to -
+- (3) A district plan must give effect to

 - (a) any national policy statement; and

 - (b) and any New Zealand coastal policy statement; and

-The objectives, policies and rules of the land unit give effect to policies 1.1.2, 3.2.2, and 3.2.10, of the New Zealand Coastal policy Statement (1994), attached as appendix B by:
+The objectives, policies and rules of the land unit give effect to policies 1.1.2, 3.2.2, and 3.2.10, of the New Zealand Coastal policy Statement (1994), attached as appendix A by:

-- o requiring development to be of a scale, intensity and location which is consistent with the bush clad character of the land unit. - o recognising that this character can contribute positively to the character of the coastal environment.
+- o requiring development to be of a scale, intensity and location which is consistent with the character of the coastal environment. - o requiring planting of sites in order to enhance the character, amenity and ecological value of the coastal environment and in order to enhance the potential of sites to dispose of their wastewater on site.